23 Cloud microphysics

 \[ \begin{align} \psi\Delta\rho_v = \psi\frac{1}{r^2}\frac{\partial}{\partial r}\left(r^2\frac{\partial\rho_v}{\partial r}\right) = \psi\left(\frac{2}{r}\frac{\partial\rho_v}{\partial r} + \frac{\partial^2\rho_v}{\partial r^2}\right) = 0. \end{align} \]

-This equation is with the boundary conditions
+This equation is to be solved with the boundary conditions

 \[ \begin{align} \rho_v\left(a\right) &= \rho_{v,a},\\ \rho_v\left(r\to\infty\right) &= \rho_{v,\infty} \end{align} \]